maks-rafalko/php5.4-vagrant-env/README.md

-# Chef solo PHP 5.4 environment
+# Vagrant PHP 5.4 environment with Chef config

 ## Description

-Chef solo config files to install a php 5.4 environment that can be used with Vagrant.
+Vagrant with Chef solo config files to install a php 5.4 environment.

 ## Includes